Nora Eccles Harrison Cardiovascular Research & Training Institute

 Treatment Options for Cardiogenic Shock

 When a patient presents with cardiogenic shock symptoms, doctors will run multiple tests to provide an accurate diagnosis.
 Once a diagnosis is confirmed, the medical team will decide the best course of treatment based on the individual as well as the stage of shock the patient is in.
-At first, the goal for treatment is to restore blood pressure levels and heart function to normal.
-Often, various medications will be given which may include vasopressin, epinephrine, dopamine.
-Medications such as aspirin may be given to reduce blood clotting and vasopressors are used to constrict blood vessels.
+At first, the goal for medical treatment is to restore blood pressure levels and heart function to normal.
+Often, various medications will be given to patients as part of the treatment which may include vasopressin, epinephrine, dopamine.
+Medicines such as aspirin may be given to reduce blood clotting and vasopressors are used to constrict blood vessels.
 Inotropic agents, such as epinephrine and dopamine can help improve the pumping function of the heart.
 Some patients will also require oxygen treatment to increase the amount of O2 in their blood.

-If the patient is not responding to medications, support devices are often considered to temporarily help the pump blood into the rest of the body, while the heart is recovering.
+If the patient is not responding to medications for cardiogenic shock, support devices are often considered to temporarily help the pump blood into the rest of the body, while the heart is recovering.
 These support devices include intra-aortic balloon pump, impella heart pump, or extracorporeal membrane oxygenation (ECMO).